candypay/docs/pages/docs/api/candymachine/generate-mint-code.md

 # Generate Candy Machine minting code

-Generate a 'headless-minting' QR codes and Tap to Mint links for your NFT collection via its Candy Machine v2 ID.
+Generate a 'headless-minting' QR code and 'tap-to-mint' links for your NFT collection via its Candy Machine v2 ID.
 The end-user would **need to pay the gas and minting fees**

 - Base API route URL: https://public-api.candypay.fun/api/v1/generate
 - HTTP method: `POST`